WHU-Synthetic: A Synthetic Perception Dataset for 3-D Multitask Model Research

-\textbf{Point cloud place recognition. } Our place recognition dataset used the same data preprocessing procedure as benchmark datasets proposed in ~\cite{uy2018pointnetvlad} (except for removing ground plane points).
+\textbf{Point cloud place recognition. } Our place recognition dataset used the same data preprocessing procedure as benchmark datasets proposed in \cite{uy2018pointnetvlad} (except for removing ground plane points).
 To investigate the impact of dynamic environments, we generated four sequences before and after simulating environmental changes, denoted as Org. and Mig. respectively.
-Each run was split into two disjoint reference maps used for training and testing, and each reference map was organized as a set of submaps at regular intervals.
-We chose PointNetVLAD~\cite{uy2018pointnetvlad}, PPTNet~\cite{hui2021pptnet} and MinkLoc3dv2~\cite{9956458} as global feature extractors for place recognition and trained each extractor with 2 different training sets of submaps from Org. only and Org.+Mig.
-Regarding validation, we uniformly employed cross-validation on all eight sequences. \cref{tab:recognition} demonstrated that training PPTNet~\cite{hui2021pptnet} and MinkLoc3dv2~\cite{9956458} with two sets of sequence data led to noticeable improvement compared to using only the original sequence.
-This finding highlights the influence of environmental changes on the accuracy of place recognition for the first time.
-The provided datasets can support ongoing research on change-robust or change-aware place recognition techniques.
-However, concurrent use of both training sets for PointNetVLAD resulted in a decrease in performance.
-We conjecture that this is due to the smaller parameter size of the network.
+Each run was split into two disjoint reference maps used for training and testing, and each reference map was organized as a set of sub maps at regular intervals.
+We choose PointNetVLAD \cite{uy2018pointnetvlad}, PPTNet \cite{hui2021pptnet}, and MinkLoc3dv2 \cite{9956458} as global feature extractors for place recognition and train each extractor with 2 different training sets of sub maps from Org. only and Org.+Mig.
+Regarding validation, we uniformly employed cross-validation on all eight sequences.
+Tab. \ref{tab:recognition} demonstrated that training PPTNet \cite{hui2021pptnet} and MinkLoc3dv2 \cite{9956458} with two sets of sequence data lead to noticeable improvement compared to using only the original sequence.
+This finding highlighted the influence of environmental changes on the accuracy of place recognition for the first time.

-\textbf{LiDAR odometry estimation. } We conducted experiments on three sequences according to the settings of KITTI Odometry. \cref{tab:odom} presents our experimental results, where KISS-ICP~\cite{vizzo2023ral} achieved the best results in Town05 and Town10, while A-LOAM~\cite{zhang2014loam} achieved the best results in Town03.
-However, it is unusual that MULLS~\cite{pan2021mulls} obtained significant deviations in Town03 and Town05, and A-LOAM's results in Town05 were also unsatisfactory.
-We also tested ORB-SLAM2~\cite{murORB2} using stereo images, but the final performance was poor, as the algorithm lost track early in the sequence.
-We speculate that the reason for these low accuracy phenomena is due to the sharp turning angle in the trajectories.
-Overall, KISS-ICP exhibits the strongest robustness, which aligns with its characteristic of not requiring parameter tuning.